baodoan95/Project_1/README.md

-Hello Guys,

-This is my Project 1 Movie Data Analytic App, a Scala console application that scrape data from IDMB database utilizing Ujson and HTTP.
+Project 1 Movie Data Analytic App, a Scala console application that scrape data from IDMB database utilizing Ujson and HTTP.
 Data source is coming from IMDB API.

 Techonologies used:
 - Hadoop MapReduce